zhish3n/zhish3n.github.io/_posts/2022-03-15-simple-graphql-starter.md

 In this post I go over setting up a simple Spring service with GraphQL.

-First, use [Spring Initializr](https://start.spring.io/) to kickstart setting up a new Spring project.
+First, use [Spring Initializr](https://start.spring.io/) to kickstart setting up a new Spring Boot project.
 Use the settings Gradle, Java 8 (I am using [Amazon Corretto 8](https://docs.aws.amazon.com/corretto/latest/corretto-8-ug/downloads-list.html)), and Spring Boot 2.6.4.
 In the `build.gradle` of the new project, add a few essential dependencies: